Augmenta-tech/Augmenta-TouchDesigner/README.md

 How to test
 ------------------------------------

+**TUIO (default)**

+Open Augmenta Fusion, add a generator source, then a TUIO output.

+Check that the output port in Fusion is the same as the TUIO port set in the Augmenta TOX.

+Place a generated point by holding "alt" key while clicking in the source (this way it will stay after releasing the mouse).
+Then look in TouchDesigner, you should see a renderepoint at the corresponding position.

+**OSC**

 Download the Augmenta [simulator](https://github.com/Theoriz/Augmenta-Simulator/releases).

 Check if your OSC output port in the simulator is the same as the OSC input port of the Augmenta TOX.